HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 docker logs nh-node-simple_node --tail 100
 ```

-and you’ll see there is no more that long sequence of logs reporting initial download of blockchain data (`Starting new tree with id: XXX`).
+and you'll see there is no more that long sequence of logs reporting initial download of blockchain data (`Starting new tree with id: XXX`).

 If for any reason you need to fully erase blockchain data you can do this by stopping the container and deleting the Docker volume: